raul23/search-ebooks/README.rst

 `:information_source:`

-  * The regex for the **AND** operator is a lot more complex than an OR-based regex which only use vertical bar (``|``) because we need to make use of positive lookahead which "asserts that the given subpattern can be matched here, without consuming characters".
-[2]
+  * The regex for the **AND** operator is a lot more complex than an OR-based regex which only use the vertical bar (``|``) because we need to make use of positive lookahead which "asserts that the given subpattern can be matched here, without consuming characters".
+[2]_

 Roadmap
 =======